jml/old-life.mumak.net/source/about/index.markdown

 sharing: true
 footer: true
 ---
-There's not much that any of us can do to escape the fact that this is, ultimately, a personal blog kept by an amateur.
-It's not a travel blog, food blog, web-browsing log nor a life chronicle.
-It's not about any one thing, but is rather a place to put stories, opinions, reflections and other miscellany without much in the way of rhyme or reason.

 My name is Jonathan Lange.
 I'm a colossal geek and love talking shop, but you won't find much of that here.
 If you're at all interested, check out my technical blog, [Mere Code](http://code.mumak.net).

+This is personal blog kept by an amateur.
+It's not a travel blog, food blog, web-browsing log nor a life chronicle.
+It's not about any one thing, but is rather a place to put stories, opinions, reflections and other miscellany without much in the way of rhyme or reason.

 I read an awful lot: it's one of my chief pleasures in life.
 As such, I post quite a lot here about the books I have read.
 Sometimes, I use this blog